lol-boi/Voxel-Lab/README.md

 # Voxel Engine Project

 ## Overview

-This project is a 3D terrain renderer optimized with techniques like face culling, instancing, and greedy meshing.
+This project is a 3D terrain renderer optimized with techniques like face culling, instancing, vertex pooling, and greedy meshing.
 It efficiently renders voxel-based worlds with high performance and visual fidelity.
 Additionally, it includes a terrain generation system using FastNoiseLite for procedural landscapes.

 ## Features

 - **3D Chunk Rendering**: Efficient rendering of large voxel-based worlds.
 - **Instancing**: Reduces the number of draw calls for improved performance.
 - **Face Culling**: Optimizes rendering by skipping hidden faces.
+- **Vertex Pooling**: Minimizes memory usage and reduces vertex processing overhead.
 - **Greedy Meshing**: Minimizes geometry for better rendering performance.
 - **Procedural Terrain Generation**: Generates diverse and interesting landscapes using FastNoiseLite.
 - **Cross-Platform Support**: Designed to run on both Linux and Windows systems.